 If you need orange juice for a recipe, but don’t have any on hand, you’re in luck!
 There are many great options that offer a similar flavor profile and results.
-Here are some of the best substitutes for orange juice.
+Here are some substitutes for orange juice.

 A pitcher pouring orange juice into a short glass.

 Orange juice is made by pressing or squeezing freshly harvested oranges to extract their juice.
 It has a sweet, tangy flavor.
-Orange juice is widely available and contains a variety of essential vitamins and minerals including Vitamin C, potassium and folate.
+Orange juice is widely available and contains a variety of essential vitamins and minerals.

 In addition to drinking it plain, orange juice can also be used to flavor dishes such as salads, salad dressings, marinades, jellies and more.

-In the event you’re making a recipe that calls for fresh orange juice and you don’t have it on hand, here are the best orange juice substitutes.
+In the event you’re making a recipe that calls for fresh orange juice and you don’t have it on hand, here are some orange juice substitutes.

 1. Orange concentrate